automatika-robotics/embodied-agents-tutorial/README.md

 `python3 map-4.py`

 Go to `http://localhost:5001` on your browser to access the UI.
 This recipe illustrates the MapEncoding (memory) component.
 So there is no input and output.
-However we can see the answers appearing in the log, being stored in the Layer taking input from the VLM component.
+However we can see the answers appearing in the log.
+These answers will be stored in the Layer taking input from the VLM component (when we have position and map information being published on the robot).

 ## Recipe 5 - Making the agent use tools:

+In this recipe we will illustrate the use of LLM component with RAG and tool calling capabilities to create a component that can process commands of the format **Go to X** .
 First we will turn on the webcam similar to the previous recipes.

 ```shell
 docker exec -it ea_tutorial bash